- for Building Credit72

 The Blaze MasterCard isn’t the only secured credit card on the market.
 If you need a secured card to help you build your credit, you should also consider the Capital One Secured MasterCard, the Discover it Secured card and the OpenSky Secured Visa.

-Compare Blaze Credit Card with Other Secured Cards
+Compare the Blaze Credit Card to Other Secured Cards

 |Sign-up bonus||$0||0 cashback||0 cashback||0 cashback|

 The Capital One Secured MasterCard has a few benefits you won’t find with the Blaze MasterCard.
 One of the best aspects of the card is that the amount of your security deposit is determined by your creditworthiness.

 If your credit isn’t quite as bad as it could be, you might get away with putting just $49 or $99 down for a $200 credit line.
 You may still be asked to put down the full $200, though, and you can’t get a limit higher than $200 when you open an account.

 The other great thing about the Capital One card is that you’ll get a higher credit limit after making just five monthly payments on time.
 And you don’t have to put down an additional deposit for that.

 Capital One is an issuer who has a lot of great cards.
 Once you improve your credit score by keeping up with your secured card, Capital One will consider you for a better card in their lineup.
 You can even get pre-qualified through their website.